Crescent Point Energy (NYSE:CPG) Trading 7.1% Higher

-A number of equities research analysts recently weighed in on the stock.
-Royal Bank of Canada raised shares of Crescent Point Energy from a “sector perform” rating to an “outperform” rating and boosted their price target for the company from $6.50 to $7.50 in a research report on Thursday, June 10th.
-Canaccord Genuity boosted their price target on shares of Crescent Point Energy from $5.00 to $6.00 and gave the company a “buy” rating in a research report on Thursday, February 25th.
-TD Securities upped their target price on shares of Crescent Point Energy from $4.25 to $8.00 and gave the company a “buy” rating in a report on Wednesday, March 24th.
-Zacks Investment Research raised shares of Crescent Point Energy from a “hold” rating to a “buy” rating and set a $5.25 target price for the company in a report on Tuesday.
-Finally, Stifel Nicolaus upped their target price on shares of Crescent Point Energy from $7.00 to $7.75 and gave the company a “buy” rating in a report on Thursday, May 13th.
-One analyst has rated the stock with a hold rating and ten have issued a buy rating to the company.
-Crescent Point Energy has a consensus rating of “Buy” and a consensus price target of $6.60.
+A number of equities research analysts have recently commented on the stock.
+CIBC upped their target price on shares of Crescent Point Energy from $6.00 to $8.00 and gave the company an “outperform” rating in a report on Wednesday, March 10th.
+Canaccord Genuity upped their target price on shares of Crescent Point Energy from $5.00 to $6.00 and gave the company a “buy” rating in a report on Thursday, February 25th.
+Stifel Nicolaus upped their target price on shares of Crescent Point Energy from $7.00 to $7.75 and gave the company a “buy” rating in a report on Thursday, May 13th.
+BMO Capital Markets initiated coverage on shares of Crescent Point Energy in a report on Monday, April 5th.
+They set an “outperform” rating and a $7.00 price target for the company.
+Finally, Royal Bank of Canada raised shares of Crescent Point Energy from a “sector perform” rating to an “outperform” rating and increased their price target for the stock from $6.50 to $7.50 in a report on Thursday, June 10th.
+One equities research analyst has rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+The stock has an average rating of “Buy” and a consensus price target of $6.60.

 Crescent Point Energy Corp. explores, develops, and produces light and medium crude oil and natural gas reserves in Western Canada and the United States.
 The company's crude oil and natural gas properties, and related assets are located in the provinces of Saskatchewan, Alberta, British Columbia, and Manitoba; and the states of North Dakota and Montana.